feedback-house/developer-portal/docs/api-area-user-remove.md

 ## API details

-This endpoint will **add** existing `Users` to existing `Areas`.
+This endpoint will **remove**  `Users` from `Areas`.

 Area is the smallest unit of a group of colleagues working with a single purpose.

 This API was intentionally designed with idea that it will be able to be called multiple times.
-So user will be only included to a Area only once, regardless of the number of calls you make to this APIs.

 ### Batch Operations